 There is plenty of subject matter to inspire you; the beautifully landscaped gardens with lots of little places of tranquility and colour, stunning landscapes with patchwork fields, vineyards and little hilltop villages.
 There is also rustic Italian architecture - weathered and ancient, or well maintained and pretty.

 So many times there is the magical feeling of being in a fairy tale!
-Life is just as it was 100 years ago; man and nature respect and thrive with one another.
+Life is just as it was 100 years ago; man and nature respect and thrive, one with the other.

-The local people are friendly and welcoming so you can practise your italian.
+The local people are friendly and welcoming so you can practise your italian language skills.

 There are beautiful rivers and rock pools... stunning mountains and castles........ all far away from tourist traps and cities.